 Welcome to the law school’s master calendar!
-Student Orgs Leaders and Journals should click here to request an event space and be added to the calendar.
+Use the “Event Category” filter below to find events by intended audience.
+(For example, if you are an alum, click on the Event Category button below and select “Alumni” from the drop-down menu; the calendar will then display events open to alumni).
 Please note that this is a public-facing calendar that contains all events happening on campus, any details that you wish to remain private to the UC Law SF community should not be included in your event submission.
 Changes to your event submissions may be directed to: email@example.com.

 International Cross-Border Family Mediation Training

 June 22 @ 9:30 am - June 27 @ 1:30 pm